-Whenever I go for a vacation, I download Netflix video on my iPhone Xs, but the screen isn’t that big.
-Now, Netflix gives you the option to download shows on their Windows app, but there is no such thing for Mac users.
+Netflix gives you the option to download shows on their Windows app, as well as Android and iOS, but there is no such thing for Mac users.
 For a long time now, I was looking for a way to download my favorite Netflix shows on a Mac, and there wasn’t any working solution.
 Until today.

 Step 1: Install Parallels on a Mac

 Go to www.parallels.com and download Parallels Desktop application for your computer.
-Although, the single license costs $80, and I know, a lot of bucks but, there is a 14 days trial with full access to the software.
+Although the single license costs $80, there is a 14 days trial with full access to the software.

 Within the trial period, you won’t be bugged with any watermarks or asked for your credit card information.
-So, it makes sense to use this if you are going for a vacation where the internet might be expensive or non-existent and you want your Netflix to fill on the beaches of Madagascar.
+So, it makes sense to use this if you are going for a vacation where the internet might be expensive or non-existent.

 If you like the software then you can purchase a license after trial runs its course.

-Once you download the dmg file, install it on your Mac, like you install any other software.
+Once you download Parallels’s dmg file, install it on your Mac, like you install any other software.

 My favorite thing about Parallels is that the installation is extremely simple.
 Simply, run the software, and it’ll take care of everything, from installing Windows to configuring it.
 In fact, I ran the installer and went for a walk.
 Once I came back, Windows was ready to go.
 I was surprised, I didn’t have to click even a single button.